Giorgi-Latsabidze/week1-weather-app/README.md

 **A simple weather app written in html, css and js for Reddit's Code Group pair programming week 1.**

-Created by @freddie-nelson and @picklefly
+Created by @freddie-nelson and @Giorgi-Latsabidze